robindebruin/todo-app-lambda-fauna-graphql/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Experimental

+An experiment with React, Apollo-client, Netlify, Lamda's and FaunaDB's GraphQL api.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: